dthuilot/route53-python/README.md

 and apply the batch file on the DNS Zone specified by the dnsZoneID.

-It's used to update the CNAME when we refresh the documentDB databases in the Thor environment.
+It's used to update the CNAME when we refresh the documentDB databases in the dev environment.

 ## Variables